-- An extensive inventory of medical equipment and supplies for your independent clinical practice.
+- ➤ An extensive inventory of medical equipment and supplies for your independent clinical practice.
 A licensed RN is on staff during specified hours.
 Refer to the HCRC posted schedule.
-No appointment is necessary. - Training aids are available for most clinical simulations on lab models and manikins.
-You may practice using these resources independently or you may ask the nurse for any assistance or questions you have. - > Human Patient Simulators (HPS). - > Workshops are offered during the summer and winter intercessions.
+No appointment is necessary. - Task Trainers are available for various clinical skills.
+You may practice using these resources independently or you may ask the nurse for any assistance or questions you have. - > Human Patient Simulators (HPS) are accessible during skills days, clinical days, and intersessions. - Manikins with Sim Pad capabilities (heart, lung, bowel sounds) - Workshops are offered during the summer and winter intercessions.